ClickHouse/ClickHouse/docs/en/sql-reference/functions/url-functions.md

 **Returned values**

-- Domain name if ClickHouse can parse the input string as a URL.
+- Domain name if the input string can be parsed as a URL.
 Otherwise, an empty string.
 [String](../../sql-reference/data-types/string.md).

 **Example**